How to stop nuisance calls

 Marketing texts from reputable companies are usually sent to customers who have opted in to receive promotional information.

-It’s possible you signed up for this by accident and can easily unsubscribe on the company’s official website.
-Alternatively, a lot of companies will give you the option of unsubscribing by texting the word STOP.
+It’s possible you signed up for this by accident, and if so, you should be able to unsubscribe on the company’s official website.
+Some legitimate companies may give you the option of unsubscribing by texting the word STOP.

-Whatever you do, don’t reply or text back even with STOP.
+However, if you’re not sure whether the company is legit, don’t reply!
+Don’t even text back with STOP.
 That will confirm that your number is in use, so they will keep spamming you.
 They could also sell your number to injury claim specialists, PPI firms, or other companies that may bombard you with unsolicited calls and texts.
 Make sure you don't click on any links within the text, either.

 You can report spam messages to 7726, which spells out SPAM on traditional mobile phone pads.